adityapallipati/pokemon_go_rag_simple/README.md

 streamlit run app.py
 ```

-### This simple llm app highlights the difference between large language models and showcases a general of streamlit and langchain for rapid development/prototyping.
+### This simple llm app highlights the difference between large language models and showcases general use of streamlit and langchain for rapid development/prototyping.

 The results from OpenAI API + RAG: